Playoff format: Best-of formats

 The "best-of" formats refer to a head-to-head competition where the two competitors compete to first win the majority of the games allotted to win the "series".
+Because of this, in some sports and games, if n is the number of games in these formats, oftentimes an odd number, the "best-of-n" formats are also called "first-to-n+1/2".
 If a competitor wins a majority of the games, the remaining games are not played (unless the maximum number of games in the series are played).
 This is a modification of the single-elimination tournament to allow more matches to be held.
 Moreover, if it can be said that if one competitor has a higher probability of winning a single game (and game results are i.i.d.), the likelihood that this competitor wins the series increases when more games are played.
 For example, if team A has a 70% chance of defeating team B in a single game, its probability of winning a best-of-three series against B is 78.4%, and its probability of winning a best-of-seven series is about 87.4%.

 One win advantage

-In a modification of the best-of-three, -five, or -seven game format, leagues may award a one win advantage where the higher seed has the advantage, where the team with this advantage needs to win one less game than their opponent to advance.
+In a modification of the best-of-three, -five, -seven, or -nine-and-more game format, leagues may award a one win advantage where the higher seed has the advantage, where the team with this advantage needs to win one less game than their opponent to advance.
 In essence, one team is given a de facto 1–0 lead in a playoff series.
 This format is prominently used in the Philippines, where it is commonly known as the "twice-to-beat advantage", with the other team having the "twice-to-win disadvantage".

 It was first applied in the finals of the scholastic UAAP basketball and volleyball championships in 1979, where the team has a 1–0 lead in the best-of-3 series.
 It has been applied to the UAAP's semifinals since 1994, and was later adopted by their NCAA counterparts in 1997, and other associations in their mandatory scholastic competitions.
 The professional Philippine Basketball Association, its semi-professional D-League, volleyball's Premier Volleyball League and the inactive Philippine Super Liga have adopted the format for the quarterfinal rounds of their conference playoffs.

 An amendment to the UAAP rules in 2008 gave the undefeated team (the team that won all preliminary round games) a bye up to the finals, possessing an automatic 1–0 lead in a best-of-five series, or a "thrice (three times)-to-beat advantage".
 The "twice-to-beat advantage" was adopted by the Philippine NCAA in 2009 for the undefeated team that had a finals berth, but would be abolished by both leagues in 2016, wherein the finals was played in a regular best-of-three format.